evkx/evkx.github.io/content/models/kia/ev6/EV6_Standard_Range_AWD/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 58kWh and a net capacity of 54kWh, meaning you have a 4kWh buffer for protection.
 (6,9%).
 The [WLTP range](../../../../guides/understandingrange/wltp) is 371 km (231 mi).
 The consumption is 14,6kWh/100km for the WLTP standard test.
-For more details about the range see real world data and our full range listing in our [range and consumption](rangeandconsumption/) page for this model.
+For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 233kW.
 A full charge from 0 - 100% would take 28 minutes, while a more common scenario of 10-80% would take 12 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 82% resulting in an actual charge speed including time loss on 140kW.
 Each charge session would take 19 minutes and 42 seconds.